 Please note: Use car drop-off lane and please stay in your car.
-All students MUST enter at the breezeway/crosswalk area in the large parking lot.
+All students MUST enter the breezeway/crosswalk area in the large parking lot.
 Please do not use the shoulder of MacDill Avenue, the small parking lot in front of the Office, or the grass/Staff parking spaces near the entrance/exit of the parking lot for dropping off purposes.
+Please do not park your car in the main parking lot to walk your child/ren to the breezeway.
+Use the carline and stay in your vehicle.
 Please obey all posted directional signs for the SAFETY OF ALL.

-Classrooms open at 8:00am, Attendance taken at 8:15am
+Classrooms open at 8:00 am, and attendance is taken at 8:15 am.